 - bleeding or bruise more easily than normal

-3. Inflammation of the skin that can lead to severe skin reaction (toxic epidermal necrolysis).
+Skin problems that can lead to severe skin reaction.
 Signs and symptoms of severe skin reactions may include:

 - skin rash with or without itching